AmamiyaRenO/Voice_Agent/README.md

 # Voice Agent for Robot OPR
 ## Python Speech Service (Faster-Whisper) Environment Variables

+> The Windows Live Captions bridge is the default speech-to-text pipeline.
+The
+> following settings only apply when you enable the optional Faster-Whisper
+> fallback described later in this document.

 - WHISPER_MODEL_PATH (default `large-v3`), optional values include `medium.en`, `small.en`, etc.
 - WHISPER_COMPUTE_TYPE (default `int8_float16`; use `float16` if sufficient GPU memory is available)
 - WAKE_WORD (default `rachel`)